 Representatives of numerous government agencies, academia, businesses, and non-government organizations participate in the Council and its committees.
-On an annual rotating basis, one of the three states or two provinces serves as the Secretariat and coordinates the Council's work
+On an annual rotating basis, one of the three states or two provinces serves as the Secretariat and coordinates

-Contract staff located around the region work with the Council and Its committees to help accomplish its goals.
+Contract staff located around the region work with the Council and its committees to help accomplish its goals.
 The Council is supported by non-profit associations in the United States and Canada.